xtn59/graphite-source/README.md

   pathlib
   mutagen

-Download your  graphite version, run it once, navigate to either "/home/username/.config/graphite-app/" or graphite-app in localappdata on windows, download the logo's, put them inside the folder, now graphite will work. graphite_linux.py now prints song names to a file called .song.txt in your graphite-app folder. you can use it for practically anything, scripts, waybar modules, whatever you desire. graphite_windows.py is less priority for now, as i currently have no way of running that graphite version, but updates will come as i download windows on some hdd.
+Download your  graphite version, run it once, navigate to either "/home/username/.config/graphite-app/", download the logo's, put them inside the folder, now graphite will work. graphite_linux.py now prints song names to a file called song.txt in your graphite-app folder. you can use it for practically anything, scripts, waybar modules, whatever you desire.

+WINDOWS GRAPHITE VERSION IS NO LONGER AVAILABLE.
+I will focus on unix based systems for now.